Back To CourseBiology 101: Intro to Biology

 If we go back to the nutrition label, we can see that we've looked at sugar and fibers, but that only accounts for ten grams of the 34 total grams.
 So, what about that gap of 24 grams of carbohydrates that've not been accounted for?
 It turns out that most of the rest of those carbohydrates are found in starch, which consists of two complex sugars: amylpectin and amylose, shown here as amylose.
 You'll see here that amylose consists of 1,4 alpha linkages between the glucoses, and it's built up monosaccharide by monosaccharide into a large sugar.
 Starch is actually where we get a lot of energy from.

 So, if you think of an athlete, who's doing a carbo-load before a big race, usually you don't think of them sitting there eating pixie sticks and chocolate.
 Usually, you think of them as sitting down to eat a big dinner, with something like pasta.
 That's because something like pasta actually contains a lot of starch.
-And starch is really great because our bodies can digest it, unlike starch.
+And starch is really great because our bodies can digest it, unlike cellulose.
 But because, these are long strands of sugars consisting of thousands of units, it takes our body a while to break it down, so you get an extended release formula of sugars with starch.

 There's a lot of starch and cellulose in plants because that's how they store their energy for future use.
 To store our carbohydrates, we mammals use something known as glycogen.
 It turns out that the chemical formula of glycogen is almost identical to that of amylopectin.
 It's a big, long strand of glucose, and this sugar can be millions of sugars long, so it's a little bit bigger than what you'd find in plants, but it serves the same function of storing glucose as energy for future use.